 Updated: January 2019

 The North Atlantic right whale is one of the rarest whale species in the world.
-With only fewer than 425 individuals remaining, our researchers are working tirelessly to study and protect this critically endangered species.
+With 356 individuals remaining, our researchers are working tirelessly to study and protect this critically endangered species.

 Frequently Asked Questions